beilmanmich/datasci_projects/readme.md

 We have a model that predicts a star rating based on city, lat/lon, category and venue attributes (178 possible).
 Despite our efforts our model has relatively low predictive power, as indicated by the low R^2 value.

-TOOLS USED: numpy, seaborn, pandas, dill, sklearn - KNeighborsRegressor, linear_model, feature_extraction, neighbors, cross_validation, grid_search, train_test_split, numpy, matplotlib
+_TOOLS USED_: numpy, seaborn, pandas, dill, sklearn - KNeighborsRegressor, linear_model, feature_extraction, neighbors, cross_validation, grid_search, train_test_split, numpy, matplotlib

 ## (4) Analyzing Wikipedia via MapReduce

 I scraped the entire English Wikipedia to determine its <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/top_100_words.py">most frequently used words</a>.
 I then collected <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/linkstats.py">link statistics</a> (mean, standard deviations, percentiles) for the unique links on each page, and <a href="https://github.com/beilmanmich/datasci_projects/blob/master/MapReduce/double_link_stats.py">found the top linked concepts</a> by examining doublelinks.

-TOOLS USED: Hadoop/HDFS, MapReduce, MRJob, XML, BeutifulSoup, Custom Builty XML Parser
+_TOOLS USED_: Hadoop/HDFS, MapReduce, MRJob, XML, BeutifulSoup, Custom Builty XML Parser, Google Cloud Platform, AWS

 ## (5) DataViz